 Drive Time: 45 minutes

 Description: This journey starts out the same as the Ogden River Scenic Byway.
-Make sure you stop at the Oaks Restaurant midway up Ogden Canyon for lunch or a couple scoops of the locals’ favorite Farr’s Ice Cream.
+Make sure you stop along the river for a bite to eat at Ogden Beer Company or a couple scoops of the locals’ favorite Farr’s Ice Cream.
 Once you reach the Ogden Valley, head south on Highway 167 and enjoy the climb over what is called Trapper’s Loop.
 The loop takes you over rolling hills and fields and then ascends quickly toward the Snowbasin Ski Resort.
 This journey offers a great view of the backside of the northern Wasatch Mountain Range, including Mt.
 Ogden, Strawberry Peak, DeMoisey Peak and the rocky formation called the Needles.
 Descend to Mountain Green and down Weber Canyon back to Ogden.